11-years-old Alma Deutscher and her opera ‘Cinderella’: Sometimes you have to believe in dreams…

 This production has been nearly twelve months in the making.
-Many people helped to let this dream to come true.
-In particular, I would like to thank to Guy Deutscher and Martin Campbell-White for their confidence in our skills.
-My biggest thanks does to Cathrin Chytil, who has worked tirelessly on this project.
+Many people helped to let this dream come true.
+In particular, I would like to thank Guy Deutscher and Martin Campbell-White for their confidence in our skills.
+My biggest thanks go to Cathrin Chytil, who has worked tirelessly on this project.
 I also would like to thank Production Manager Celia Sotomayor as well as my assistant Barbara Spitzer and the whole Oh!pera Ensemble under the direction of Vinicius Kattah.
 Last but not least big thank you to all our sponsors and supporters and of course to the girl who is the reason why we are all here: Alma Deucher.

 — Dominik Am Zehnhoff-Sons